Best Futures Brokers

 Customer Support

 All brokers offer customer service to their clients.
-However, regulated futures brokerages are more driven to provide the best possible support to keep clients happy and satisfied.
+However, regulated futures brokerages are motivated to provide excellent support to keep clients satisfied.

 When these brokers delay or refuse to address a complaint, the client has the option of reporting to the regulatory body.
 This tends to make highly regulated futures trading firms provide superior customer support than less regulated platforms.